luiscruz1992/Ticket-System/README.md

 <b>User:</b> richard@mail.com<br/>
 <b>Pass:</b> 123456

-If you like you can use this address to test the application:<br/>
+If you like you can use this link to test the application:<br/>
 http://www.ticketsystem.antsplash.com/